2D score based estimation of heterogeneous treatment effects: Introduction

 The complementary nature of propensity and prognostic score methods supports that conditioning on both the propensity and prognostic scores has the potential to reduce bias and improve the precision of treatment effect estimates, and it is affirmed in the simulation studies by \citet{Leacy14} and \citet{Antonelli18}.
 We also demonstrate such advantage for our proposed estimator across almost all scenarios examined in the simulation experiments.

 Besides high precision in estimation, our proposed estimator demonstrates its superiority over state-of-arts methods with a few attractive properties as follows: \begin{itemize} \item The estimator is computationally efficient.
 Propensity and prognostic scores can be easily estimated through simple regression techniques.
 Our matching algorithm based on the two scores largely reduces dimensionality compared to full matching on the complete covariates.
-Moreover, growing a single regression tree saves much time than other tree-based estimation methods, such as BART \citep{Hahn20} and random forests \citep{Wager18, Athey19}. \item Many previous works in subgroup analysis, such as \citet{Assmann00} and \citet{Abadie18}, set stratification on the sample with a fixed number of subgroups before estimating treatment effects.
+Moreover, growing a single regression tree saves much time over other tree-based estimation methods, such as BART \citep{Hahn20} and random forests \citep{Wager18, Athey19a}. \item Many previous works in subgroup analysis, such as \citet{Assmann00} and \citet{Abadie18}, set stratification on the sample with a fixed number of subgroups before estimating treatment effects.
 These approaches require a pre-determination on the number of subgroups contained in the data, and they inevitably introduce arbitrariness into the causal inference.
-In comparison, our proposed method simultaneously identifies the underlying subgroups in observations through binary split according to propensity and prognostic scores and provides a consequential estimation of treatment effects on each subgroups. \item Although random forests based methods \citep{Wager18, Athey19} achieve great performance in minimizing bias in estimating treatment effects, these ensemble methods are often referred to as "black boxes".
-It is hard to capture the underlying reason why the collective decision with the high number of operations involved is made in their estimation process.
-On the contrary, our proposed method carries more clear interpretations by providing a 2d summary of treatment effects.
-As a result, given the covariates of an observation, one can easily deduce the positiveness and magnitude of its treatment effect according to its probability of treatment receipt and potential outcome following the structure of the regression tree.\\ \end{itemize}
+In comparison, our proposed method simultaneously identifies the underlying subgroups in observations through binary split according to propensity and prognostic scores and provides a consequential estimation of treatment effects on each subgroups. \item Although random forests based methods \citep{Wager18, Athey19a} achieve great performance in minimizing bias in estimating treatment effects, these ensemble methods are often referred to as ``black boxes''.
+It is hard to capture the underlying reason why the collective decision with the high number of operations involved is made in their estimation process, especially in the case when there are many features considered in the model.
+On the contrary, our proposed method provides a straightforward and low-dimensional summary of treatment effects simply based on two scores that are relatively easy to estimate.
+As a result, given the covariates of an observation, one can easily deduce the positiveness and magnitude of its treatment effect according to its probability of treatment receipt and potential outcome following the structure of the regression tree without carrying out feature selection process. \item Instead of relying on a single feature or a subset of features, identifying subgroups with the joint distribution of all features will be of particular interest to policymakers seeking to target policies on those most likely to benefit.
+Therefore, many existing researches focus on subgroup stratification based on a single index that combines baseline characteristics.
+For instance, \citet{Abadie18} utilizes potential outcomes without treatment (prognostic scores) for endogenous stratification, and \citet{Kent07} stratifies experimental subjects based on their predicted probability of certain risks (propensity scores).
+Our method can be considered as a natural extension of the two previous works, which allows researchers and policy makers to merge a large number of baseline characteristics into simply two indices and identify the subgroup who are most in need of help in a population.\\ \end{itemize}